 Bonus tip: If you don’t want to make your cards, then stop by your local dollar store and find them for $1 each instead!

-Instead of throwing a huge spread for your next party, go potluck instead!
+Instead of throwing a massive spread for your next party, go potluck instead!
 This way, everyone brings a dish to help create a meal.
 You could even set a theme and have each person bring one item to pull it together.
-For instance, you could have at taco party and have each guest bring one item to help build the tacos.
+For instance, you could have at taco party and have each guest bring one thing to help build the tacos.

 Not only is this more fun, but it also keeps your costs lower when having a get together with your family and friends.

 Rather than get your own Netflix account, split it with a family member or friend.
 You each pay 50% of the monthly fee, but both get full access to the account.
-You can even do this with your Amazon Prime account (just add a family member).
+You can even do this with your Amazon Prime account (learn how to add a family member).

 Your library card gives you more than a way to check out books.
 Most libraries offer magazines, newspapers and even movies!
 Best of all, this is all completely free.